Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor

 \subsection{Photo Tourism}

 We conduct experiments on the Photo Tourism datasets.
 The Photo Tourism datasets consist of internet images of real world scenes.
 Each scene has hundreds to thousands of images.
 The datasets \cite{1dsfm14} provide essential matrix estimates, and we estimate the trifocal tensors from the given essential matrices.
 To limit the computational cost for tensors, we downsample the datasets by choosing cameras with observations more than a certain percentage in the corresponding block frontal slice while maintaining a decent number of cameras.
 Note that this may not be the optimal way of extracting a dense subset in general.
 The maximum number of cameras we select for each dataset is 225 cameras.
 The largest dataset Piccadilly has 2031 cameras initially.
 We randomly sample 1000 cameras and then run our procedure.
 For Roman Forum and Piccadilly, the two view methods further deleted cameras from the robust rotation estimation process or parallel rigidity test.
 We rerun and report the trifocal tensor synchronization algorithm with the further downsampled data.
 We initialize the hard thresholding parameters for HOSVD-HT by first imputing the trifocal tensor with small random entries and then calculating the singular values for each of the flattenings.
 We take $l_i$ to be the tertile singular value for each mode-$i$ flattening.
 We then keep this parameter fixed for the synchronization process.
 Recall that the $jii$ blocks in the block trifocal tensor correspond to elements in the essential matrix $E_{ij}$.
 We also include these essential matrix estimations in the block trifocal tensor.
-The Photo Tourism experiments were run on an HPC center with 32 cores.
+The Photo Tourism experiments were run on an HPC center with 32 cores, { but the only procedure that can benefit from parallel computing in a single experiment is the scale retrieval}.
 Mean and median translation errors are summarized in Figure \ref{fig:photo_results}.
 Fully comprehensive results can be found in Tables \ref{tab:Photo_Comprehensive} and \ref{tab:Photo_Comprehensive_rotations} in \Cref{comprehensive_results}.